getify/You-Dont-Know-JS/scope-closures/ch4.md

 // Hello, Kyle!
 ```

-That's the default behavior one would expect from a reading of the JS specification.
+That's the default behavior one would expect from a reading of the JS specification: the outer scope *is* the global scope and `studentName` is legitimately created as global variable.

 That's what I mean by *pure*.
-That won't always be true of other JS environments, and that's often surprising to JS developers.
+But unfortunately, that won't always be true of other JS environments, and that's often surprising to JS developers.

-#### Shadowing Globals
+#### Globals Shadowing Globals

+Recall the discussion of shadowing (and global unshadowing) from Chapter 3, where one variable declaration can override and prevent access to a declaration of the same name from an outer scope.

-Recall the discussion of shadowing from Chapter 3?
-An unusual consequence of the difference between a global variable and a global property of the same name is that a global object property can be shadowed by a global variable:
+An unusual consequence of the difference between a global variable and a global property of the same name is that, within just the global scope, a global object property can be shadowed by a global variable:

 ```js
 window.something = 42;